Samuel-Risner/json-contents-checker/README.md

     Middleware, // The type of the function that chainChecksMiddleware returns

-    ErrorFunction, SuccessFunction, // The function types for the error and success functions
+    ErrorFunction, SuccessFunction // The function types for the error and success functions } from "@samuel-risner/json-contents-checker";

-    ChainResult, // What "chainChecks" returns
-    ChainResultKey // Result in ^ for each checked key } from "@samuel-risner/json-contents-checker";
 ```